• A TR Group Site

 Can you drive overseas using a New Zealand driver licence?

-Almost all countries accept a New Zealand licence as valid ID for driving, but there are some exceptions and you may also need an international driving permit which is only available from AA in New Zealand.
+Almost all countries accept a New Zealand licence as a valid ID for driving, but there are some exceptions and you may also need an international driving permit which is only available from AA in New Zealand.

 International Driving Permit (IDP)